Latest Financials

 Net Current Liabilities

-Trade and other receivables and contract assets increased by $4.9 million to $181.8 million (31 March 2025: $176.9 million), mainly due to the higher level of construction activity in 1HFY26.
-The Group continues to actively expedite the collections of receivables to manage working capital efficiently.
+Trade and other receivables and contract assets decreased by $1.2 million to $175.7 million (31 March 2025: $176.9 million), notwithstanding the higher level of business activity in FY26.
+The decrease was mainly due to improved collections, amid the Group’s active engagement with clients to recover receivables and overdue payments.
+The Group continues to closely engage with clients on receivables management and prioritise working capital efficiency.

 Loans and Borrowings

-The Group’s loans and borrowings stood at $106.5 million as at 30 September 2025 (31 March 2025: $101.7 million).
-Of these, $61.6 million or 58%, comprised floating interest rate loans (31 March 2025: $67.8 million, 67%), taking into account the net repayment of such loans in 1HFY26.
-The increase in total loans and borrowings was mainly due to the drawdown of new finance lease loans to fund the acquisition of equipment and refinancing of encumbered equipment in 1HFY26.
+The Group’s loans and borrowings stood at $94.8 million as at 31 March 2026 (31 March 2025: $101.7 million).
+Of these, $49.0 million or 52%, comprised floating interest rate loans (31 March 2025: $67.8 million, 67%), following the net repayment of such loans in FY26.
+As part of the Group’s effort to restructure its borrowings to longer tenure loans, the Group drew down more on finance lease loans to fund the acquisition of equipment and refinancing of encumbered equipment in FY26.
+Nevertheless, the Group’s loans and borrowings declined following the net repayment of bank borrowings in FY26.

 Equity and Net Asset Value